MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 The driver update package on Windows Update server for the device will contain:

-1.  a WDF lower filter driver that will place the device in firmware update mode,
+1. A WDF lower filter driver that will place the device in firmware update mode

-2.  an extension INF to install the WDF lower filter driver,
+1. An extension INF to install the WDF lower filter driver

 In addition to the driver update package, a separate FW Update Device Driver package will be present on the Windows Update, with:

-1.  a WDF firmware update device driver and its INF, and
+1. A WDF firmware update device driver and its INF, and

-2.  the "firmware.bin" file.
+1. The "firmware.bin" file.

 ![Firmware update WDF driver method](images/fw-update-wdf-driver-method.png)

 While installing the driver update package, the WDF lower filter driver’s AddDevice routine will be called.
 From this routine, the filter driver will query for the device firmware version from the device HW registry key.
 The device firmware should have placed the "firmware version", using the MSOS descriptor or the USB device’s extension INF, onto the device HW registry key.

 1. If the device firmware version and the filter driver expected firmware versions are different or

-2.  the firmware version is not available in the device HW registry key
+1. The firmware version is not available in the device HW registry key

-3.  then, the WDF filter driver will insert itself into the device stack.
+1. Then, the WDF filter driver will insert itself into the device stack.

-4.  else, the WDF filter driver will not insert itself into the device stack
+1. Else, the WDF filter driver will not insert itself into the device stack

 When the [EVT_WDF_DEVICE_D0_ENTRY](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nc-wdfdevice-evt_wdf_device_d0_entry) callback of the WDF filter driver is called at a later point, the filter driver will issue a vendor specific command to the device which will place it in firmware update mode. i.e. The device will disconnect and reconnect, exposing the firmware update interface.